Wherever you are, we've been there too.

 It’s in your joints.

-Your pain is real, even if your provider hasn’t figured it out yet.
+Your pain is real, even if your provider hasn’t named it yet.

-Gout is often misdiagnosed, especially in women and younger people.
-This guide helps you push for answers, advocate for yourself, and find the right tests.
+Gout is commonly misdiagnosed, especially in women and younger people.
+This guide helps you push for answers, advocate for yourself, and get the right tests so you can finally understand what’s going on.

 Your best chance for an accurate diagnosis is to make an appointment with a Rheumatologist - an arthritis and gout specialist.
 Use our Find a Doctor tool to locate one, or ask for a referral, and call ahead to ask if that Dr specifically deals with gout.